 Fund rating is an innovative and objective measure, easily understood.
 It is a composite measure of both returns and risk.
 This single measure grades the funds (on the basis of their risk-adjusted return) on a scale of one-star to five-star (five-star being the best).

 Ratings offer a few distinct advantages.
 Firstly, they are free from biases and are based only on fund's performance and the performance of peers.
 Therefore, they are not subject to the views or the opinion of any individual.
 You can read about our methodology in detail at valueresearchonline.com.
 Secondly, since only the funds with a long-term performance history are rated, our fund ratings also steer you clear of hoards of newer and newer funds.

 Fund ratings make fund selection much simpler by identifying good funds.
 Focussing only upon the five- and four-star-rated funds is very likely to provide you with enough options to choose from.
 But you will have to make the final selection based upon your needs.

 You will often come across funds, which have significantly different investment styles, but have the same rating.
 A high-risk high-return fund as well as a low-risk low-return fund can have the same risk-adjusted returns and hence, the same rating.

-To illustrate, Magnum Contra and Sundaram BNP Paribas Select Mid Cap are both rated five-star, even though the former primarily invests in large cap stocks while the latter concentrates upon the mid- and small-caps.
+To illustrate, Franklin India Bluechip and Birla Mid Cap are both rated four-star, even though the former invests only in the bluechip stocks while the latter concentrates upon the mid- and small-caps.
 Therefore, you will have to sort out your preferences for any particular style or theme and choose the one to your liking, rather than blindly investing in a highly-rated fund.